 In the 12th century, the first parish church, then dedicated to St Mary, now to St John the Baptist, took shape.
 The church still stands although most of the building dates to the 15th century.

 Another 19th century institution that survives is Wellington School, founded in 1837 as the West Somerset Academy.
-Its more recent alumni include the actor David Suchet (Poirot), the novelist Jeffrey Archer, and the late Keith Floyd, a celebrity chef.
+Its more recent alumni include the actor David Suchet (Poirot), the novelist Lord Jeffrey Archer, and the late Keith Floyd, a celebrity chef.

 No history of the town would be complete without a mention of its relationship with the Duke of Wellington.

 It was left to his brother, Richard, to choose a title.
 Richard was of the opinion that the Anglo-Irish Wellesley family had originated in Somerset and thought that Wellington and Wellesley were near enough in sound to be appropriate.
 Arthur was happy with the choice despite probably never having heard of the town.
 He did visit the town once, for a few hours in September 1819 while on his way to Plymouth.
 Arthur Wellesley’s name continues to permeate throughout the town, from the Wellesley Cinema to Wellesley Park and the Iron Duke pub.

 The current Duke of Wellington, Charles Wellesley made a visit to the town in 2019 to commemorate the 200th anniversary of his ancestor’s visit.
 His visit consisted of a visit to Wellington Museum to see how the town maintains and commemorates it’s link with the Dukedom followed by a trip to Wellington Monument to see the progress being made in its restoration.